UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_4_MasterDetail/README.md

 ----

-# Chapter 4 - Master Details
+# Chapter 4 - Master Detail

 ## Intended Learning Outcomes
 By the end of this chapter you should be able to: